yactouat/yactouat/content/posts/notes-on-seo.md

 You need to wait for Google's bots to crawl your webite and index it again.
 This can happen within a few days to a few weeks.
 You can check if your website has been indexed by searching for `site:yourwebsite.com` on Google.

 After that first re indexation, you can expect to see your website's ranking improve a bit.
 But significant changes will only happen after a few months, when Google will have crawled your website again and again, and will have seen that your website is still relevant.

+## Some tools you can test drive while sorting out your SEO

+- Google Search Console and its wonderful documentation
+- Google Trends

 ## sources